 Note: The "reip (fetch from config db)" option is for internal Netflix usage only.
 Ensure that you do not select this option.

-- Follow the steps on the screen to modify the IP address, then click OK.
+- Follow the steps on the screen to modify the IP address (or other settings as needed), then click OK.

 - Choose the “reboot” command option and click OK.